richardelms/spil_event_unity_plugin/README.md

 <strong>iOS</strong>

 Extra components for iOS need to be added in Xcode after building from unity.
 See the later section regarding building for details.

+<strong>Calling Spil Methods</strong>

+To call a Spil method, you must first add "using SpilGames.Unity;" to the top of your class.

+Then, you can call any method by typing Spil.instance.nameOfMethod();

 <h3>3: Tracking Events</h3>

 Several events are expected in every game, the plugin has helper methods for each of these, they are: